CA GROWN Blog

 They go together like spiders and bugs!

-Here are some more fun halloween food art ideas that we found from our friends!
+More fun Halloween food art ideas from our friends!

 How amazing is this Scary Mary Cocktail from California Ripe Olives?
 The radish and olive bloodshot eyeball peers out of the glass, turning this drink into a scary concoction.